 The immigrant community was outraged that so many young people were now facing deportation.
 In response, the city changed its policy again to say, basically: don’t send minors to ICE, unless they’ve been convicted of a felony.
 Over the years, the policy continued to evolve, allowing for greater protections for undocumented immigrants.

 Then, in 2015, there was another fatal tragedy.
-Kate Steinle was killed on the Embarcadero, after Juan Francisco Lopez-Sanchez was released by the sheriff’s department.
-Lopez-Sanchez did have a history of felonies, but none were violent.
-Donald Trump mentioned the incident as part of his sanctuary city criticism on the campaign stump.
+Kate Steinle was killed on the Embarcadero, after Jose Ines Garcia Zarate was released by the sheriff’s department.
+Garcia Zarate's defense attorneys argued that while he fired the shot that killed Steine, he did so accidentally.
+A jury later acquitted him of all charges related to the murder, except being a felon in possession of a firearm.
+Regardless, Donald Trump mentioned the incident as part of his sanctuary city criticism on the campaign stump.

 The sanctuary city ordinance today

 “I ran on having stricter enforcement of immigration laws,” San Francisco Sheriff Vicki Hennessy says.
 “But once I got here and I started working on people in the community, I realized that the problem in making it too strict would have been to cause that distrust of the community.”

 Hennessy says she compromised with the city’s Board of Supervisors to bring the ordinance to where it is today.
 Now Hennessey only notifies ICE of an inmate’s release if the person has committed certain felonies over the last seven years, and is facing another felony charge.

 “I've been looking at every single one, and I've been having people to look at their backgrounds, making sure they don't fall under these categories, and we haven't found one yet,” Hennessy says.

 But ICE isn’t giving up on asking the San Francisco Sheriff’s department for help.
 Hennessy says since Trump came into office, she’s receiving even more requests from ICE, and for lower level crimes.